 * Which items and furnitures need replacement and which should be repaired, serviced, or replaced.

-* Items that are functional for now but needs close monitoring.
-Every professional home inspector should be able to advice a home buyer on routine maintenance that should be performed on the property which is much needed by a first-time homebuyer.
 It is almost impossible to list out almost everything that a buyer and home inspector should expect when going out for home inspection, but the list below would give a general idea of one’s expectations;

 Exterior Inspection